searchisko/elasticsearch-river-remote/README.md

 Remote system API to obtain data from
 -------------------------------------

+###Support for data deletes
+River supports correct update of search indices for two basic types of data deletes in remote system.

+If deleted data simply disappear from the remote system API responses then they are deleted from search index at the end of next full update.
+It is not possible to catch this type of deletes during incremental updates.

+If deleted data are marked by some flag only and correctly timestamped to be returned by your system in next incremental update request, then you can use `remote_field_deleted` and `remote_field_deleted_value` river config params to point river to this flag and delete data from search index even during incremental update.
+Configured delete flag is reflected during full update also.
+This feature is available from 1.6.2 version of the river.

+**Note:** You have to correctly set analyzers for some fields in mapping to allow correct deletes from search index, see previous chapter!

 ###Remote system API requirements
 Remote river uses these operations to obtain necessary data from remote system.